-An exhibition of speed means to accelerate a driving a motor vehicle to a dangerously high rate of speed, often done for amusement or to draw the attention of bystanders.
-The act is also commonly referred to as reckless driving, “flooring it“, “speed ex“, or street racing.
+An exhibition of speed is a traffic violation that can be charged when you accelerate to a dangerously high rate of speed, often done for amusement or to draw the attention of bystanders.
+The act is also commonly referred to as:

-In addition to being a crime in its own right, an exhibition of speed or speed ex is also a reduced charge frequently negotiated during DUI plea bargaining.
-While an exhibition of speed has nothing to do with driving under the influence, prosecutors and judges understand that it is a common California DUI charge reduction.
+In addition to being a crime in its own right, an exhibition of speed or speed ex is also a reduced criminal charge frequently negotiated during DUI plea bargaining.
+While an exhibition of speed is a completely separate offense from DUI, prosecutors and judges understand that it is a common California DUI charge reduction.

 Unlike ordinary vehicular speeding, VC 23109(c) speed ex can be charged as a California misdemeanor.
-1 2 But it still carries significantly lighter penalties than VC 23152(a) driving under the influence or VC 23152(b) driving with a BAC of 0.08 or higher.
+1 2 Though it still carries significantly lighter penalties than

 Vehicle Code 23109(c) VC reads: “(c) A person shall not engage in a motor vehicle exhibition of speed on a highway, and a person shall not aid or abet in a motor vehicle exhibition of speed on any highway.”

-In this article, our California DUI defense attorneys we will discuss 4 key things to know about the offense:
+In this article, our California DUI defense attorneys will discuss 6 critical things to know about the offense: